sid88in/serverless-appsync-plugin/doc/general-config.md

 Old-style descriptions (using `#`) are supported by AppSync but will be removed by the [stitching procedure](#schema-stitching) which does not support them\*.
 Comments are also not supported on [enums](https://spec.graphql.org/October2021/#sec-Enums) by AppSync.

-\* If you want to retain `#` comments, the workwround is to skip schema stiching by putting your whole schema into one single file.
+\* If you want to retain `#` comments, the workaround is to skip schema stitching by putting your whole schema into one single file.

 **Multiple interfaces**

-Types can implement multiple [interfaces](https://spec.graphql.org/October2021/#sec-Interfaces) using an ampersand `&` in GraphQL, but AppSync uses the old comma (`,`) separator. `&` is the only separator suported by this plugin, but it will automatically be replaced with a `,`.
+Types can implement multiple [interfaces](https://spec.graphql.org/October2021/#sec-Interfaces) using an ampersand `&` in GraphQL, but AppSync uses the old comma (`,`) separator. `&` is the only separator supported by this plugin, but it will automatically be replaced with a `,`.

 ## Logging